On getting to know the work of Noam David Elkies

 Your history is breathtaking.
 I would be honored to have you read about our intellectual conundrum.

 We have been working with the Platonic geometries in our high school and cannot find any references online to a very simple geometric figure of five octahedrons, all sharing a centerpoint, and three sharing two faces with another octahedron, and two sharing only one face.
 It is a very interesting image when the five-tetrahedrons are added on the top and bottom.
 That stack has 15 objects sharing the centerpoint.
-I took the picture below just a few weeks ago but, to date, it appears that there is no scholarship has about it.
+I took the picture below just a few weeks ago but, to date, it appears that there is no scholarly writings about it.

 Warmly,